-And that is how we came to rank the worst Christmas candy.
-While doing a larger survey, we tacked this on as a final – again, optional – question, hoping to get something out of it.
-Over 13,000 customers responded.
+That is how we came to rank the worst Christmas candy.
+While doing a larger survey, we tacked this on as a final question, hoping to get something out of it.
+Over 11,000 customers responded.

 Disclaimer: The opinions expressed in this article are the author’s only and in no way reflect the opinions of CandyStore.com.

-Initial response from our team: WTH are you people thinking?!
+Initial response from our team: What are these people thinking?!
 This is a huge seller and adorns a large number of peoples Christmas trees not to mention the general decor of pretty much everywhere in December.
 It’s objectively extremely popular.
 Why is it hated at all?

 Ok, now the official top ten.